We run a range of regular groups which give people the chance to share ideas, learn new skills and make friends. New members are always welcome.

 - Mobile Technology Support Group: for more information on this group click here

 - MySight Access Group: for anyone who is interested in local and national campaigns covering everything from road crossings and “A” boards to shared spaces.

 - Activity Planning Group: people with sight loss and staff come together to plan one-off activity workshops and trips out.

-- Esme’s Room: a warm and welcoming support group for anyone who experiences visual hallucinations as a result of sight loss.
+- Esme’s Friends: a warm and welcoming support group for anyone who experiences visual hallucinations as a result of sight loss.